microsoft/TypeScript/CONTRIBUTING_CODE.md

 (by turning on the "AST" setting) or in
 [TypeScript AST Viewer](https://ts-ast-viewer.com/#code/GYVwdgxgLglg9mABACwKYBt1wBQEpEDeAUIohAgM5zqoB0WA5tgEQASMzuA3EQL5A).

-Common changes to the parser are ones that add TypeScript syntax that does not exist in JavaScript, or adds new JavaScript syntax that was approved by the TC39 committee.
+The parser needs to be updated any time TypeScript needs to support new syntax for new type system features or new ECMAScript features.

 #### Type checking